Wayne Stetski

 Prior to being elected to parliament, Stetski sought election as mayor of Cranbrook, British Columbia in 2008, 2011, and 2014.
-Though lost the 2008 election, he won in 2011 and served three years as mayor.
+Though he lost the 2008 election, he won in 2011 and served three years as mayor.
 He lost his re-election bid, as other Cranbrook incumbents in 2014 Prior to being mayor, Stetski worked 35 years with national and provincial parks and protected areas, including as the Kootenay Regional Manager for the BC Ministry of Environment.

 Career

-Stetski had a 35 year career working with national and provincial parks and protected areas.
+Stetski had a 35-year career working with national and provincial parks and protected areas.
 His career began as a naturalist for Pacific Rim National Park Reserve as a summer job while attending the University of Manitoba where he earned a science degree in ecology and education.
 He worked for Manitoba Parks before moving to British Columbia where he worked as a BC Parks manager for visitor services.
 He transitioned to the Manager for East Kootenay parks in 1980, and later became the regional manager of the Kootenay parks.
 Stetski had lived in Cranbrook since 1990 and been an active member in the community, raising three children and volunteering with the a local church and theatre, coaching hockey and baseball.
 Stetski changed jobs in 2009 to become the manager of the non-profit group East Kootenay Conservation.